 A course by arrangement may be established to provide students with learning experience not available in a regularly scheduled course.
-To apply for a course by arrangement, a student must complete the Course by Arrangement Contract and obtain permission of the instructor, the chairperson of the division originating the course, and of the Vice President of Instruction.
+To apply for a course by arrangement, a student must complete the Course by Arrangement Contract and obtain permission of the instructor.
 The Course by Arrangement contract must be approved in writing by the Vice President of Instruction before the course begins.

-The Course by Arrangement Record must be accurately completed to document student work and student-instructor interaction.
+The Course by Arrangement Record must be accurately completed to document student work and studentinstructor interaction.
 Date and time detail must be reported for each session.
 The Record must clearly detail the date, time and location of the final examination.